YanSongCode/PredDBR/README.md

 ## Installation:

-*Download this repository PredDBR at https://github.com/YanSongCode/PredDBR.git or https://github.com/YanSongCode/PredDBR/archive/PredDBR.zip first.
+*Download this repository PredDBR at https://github.com/YanSongCode/PredDBR/archive/PredDBR.zip first.
- Then, uncompress it and run it and run the following command lines on linux System.
+ Then, uncompress it and run the following command lines on linux System.
 ~~~
  1. unzip  -n PredDBR.zip -d ./
  2. cd PredDBR-PredDBRR